 The Dying Light [official site] mod unpleasantness of the past week has been cleared up, and was indeed double whammy of overzealous protection.
-Developers Techland are doing something about the cheat protection that also blocked legitimate mods, while the Entertainment Software Assocation have nonapologised for copyright takedown notices issue in its name against sites hosting mod downloads.
+Developers Techland are doing something about the cheat protection that also blocked legitimate mods, while the Entertainment Software Assocation have nonapologised for copyright takedown notices issued in its name against sites hosting mod downloads.
 Huzzah!
 They don’t hate mods, they simply didn’t think things through.

 Technland have have said that blocking mods was an unintended side effect of attempts to stop cheating in Dying Light’s PvP mode ‘Be the Zombie’.
 Yesterday’s statement explains: